 Sodium and chlorine react vigorously when heated, giving an orange flame and clouds of white sodium chloride.

-Write the balanced chemical equation for the reaction of lithium with bromine to produce lithium bromide, LiBr.
+Write a balanced equation for the reaction of iron with chlorine to produce solid iron(III) chloride, FeCl3.
 Include state symbols.

 2Fe(s) + 3Cl2(g) → 2FeCl3(s)

 The halogens react with hydrogen to produce compounds called hydrogen halides.
 For example, chlorine reacts with hydrogen:

 hydrogen + chlorine → hydrogen chloride

 H2(g) + Cl2(g) → 2HCl(g)

 The table describes what is seen when halogens react with hydrogen.